Learn how to use projects to calculate your profits and costs by project. These "job costing" features are available in QuickBooks Online.

 Now you know how to track project costs and profits.
 Here’s how to make sure what you’re seeing is always accurate:

 - Use the income and cost columns in the Overview tab as guides.
 Make sure the correct column total increases when you add invoices, expenses, and weekly timesheets.
-You can see these costs on the Time Activity tab or your Nonbillable time report.
+If you’re using payroll, timesheets won’t increase your costs in the Overview column.
+You can see these costs on the Time Activity tab or your Time cost by employee or supplier report.

 - The Time Activity tab breaks down your team’s work by date.
 It also provides the total cost of each employee and service you offer.